Help us find London's hedgehogs

 10. Keep your green areas green by avoiding paving, decking, and artificial lawns

-Unfortunately we are unable to help, but if you have found an injured hedgehog, or are concerned about a hedgehog - any hedgehog out during the daytime is likely to be in need of veterinary attention - please contact London Wildlife Protection on 07909 795 064.
+If you have found an injured hedgehog, or are concerned about a hedgehog, (any hedgehog out during the daytime is likely to be in need of veterinary attention), please contact London Wildlife Protection on 07909 795 064 or British Hedgehog Preservation Society on 01584 890 801.